 The iPad Air 4 (2020) doesn’t bring anything revolutionary to Apple’s tablet range, but a lot of the features that were previously exclusive to the iPad Pro have trickled down to this far more affordable, and therefore more attractive, device,

-While this is a tablet that’s unlikely to tempt power-hungry users away from the iPad Pro, it brings a lot of what makes that series of tablets great to a cheaper device, albeit one that isn’t as cheap as the standard iPad.
-Finally, the iPad Air 4 (2020) is the middle choice between both extremes of Apple's tablet lineup.
+While this iPad Air 4 review is unlikely to tempt power-hungry users away from the iPad Pro, it brings a lot of what makes that series of tablets great to a cheaper device, albeit one that isn’t as cheap as the standard iPad.
+Finally, the iPad Air is the middle choice between both extremes of Apple's tablet lineup.

 Starting with the obvious bad news, Apple has increased the price of the iPad Air over the last generation by $100 / £100 / AU$120 to $599 / £579 / AU$899.
 But the extra spec you’re getting here, as well as the improved design, make that an understandable move from the company, and it feels justified.